jorgechato/MyBeat/README.md

 ## Clone and run project

--Compatible with api 15 (Android 4.0.3 or higher is required)
+-Compatible with api 15 (Android 4.0.3 or higher is required) android 15-16-17 still have problems with blur effect

 ### APK:

--Beta apk available in [MyBeat_diabetes_b.29.12.14](https://github.com/orggue/MyBeat/blob/master/app/app-release.apk)
+-Beta apk available in [MyBeat_diabetes_b.4.1.15](https://betas.to/rr68PxzR)